 Front and center: burden of disease and unmet needs

-Limitations in managing C3G and primary IC-MPGN
+Management options for C3G and primary IC-MPGN

 In C3G and primary IC-MPGN, the broad range of patient types can add to the challenges of management.
 These rare glomerular diseases span across age (from childhood through adulthood) and kidney status (native or post-transplant).1-4